saifuullah/WeatherApp/README.md

 # WeatherApp

-This is my WeatherApp front-end (Static GUI interface).
+This is my WeatherApp front-end (Static GUI interfacse).

-Layout used:
+# Layout used:
     I have used constraint layout for this.

-Description:
+# Description:
       In constraint layout, i have grouped several parts together so that i want to change the position, i can drag it entirly (not one by one).
       All the data (names, city names, temperature details etc) is stored in the strings.xml file as a varibles.